syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Document-Conversions.md

 * libssl32.dll
 * ssleay32.dll

-** When any Qt binaries are not available in the WebKitPath mentioned location. **

-Solution
+**Solution 3:**

 You need to place the Qt binaries in the location where the conversion takes place and assign that location to the WebKitPath.
 The Qt binaries will be available in the WebKitHTMLConverter installed location ($Systemdrive\Program Files (x86)\Syncfusion\WebKitHTMLConverter\xx.x.x.xx\QtBinaries)

-2. Images or other contents in the HTML are missing in the resultant PDF document
+**Images or other contents in the HTML are missing in the resultant PDF document.**

 The issue may be due to the slow internet connection or due to the behavior that the conversion completed before the page is loaded completely.

-Solution
+**Solution**

 To overcome this issue, add suitable delay for the conversion using AdditionalDelay property of the HTMLConverter.

-3. Converter fails in Azure website, but it works in development machine,
-  * The converter can be used in Windows Azure Cloud Service but it cannot be used in Azure website due to lacks in administrator privilege and some restrictions which fails the conversion process.
+**Converter fails in Azure website, but it works in development machine** The converter can be used in Windows Azure Cloud Service but it cannot be used in Azure website due to the lack of administrator privilege and few other  restrictions which fails the conversion process.

-Solution
+**Solution**

 You can move the conversion part into the cloud service with web role and add service reference to your Azure website.